mingyuanlu/Insight-data-challenge-2019/README.md

 0002,CURRY,STEPHEN,DRUG1,9.991
 0003,THOMPSON,KLAY,DRUG2,76.1
 ```
-Since the maximal number of decimal digits is three (9.991), the output cost is be formatted as:
+Since the maximal number of decimal digits is three (9.991), the output cost will be formatted as:

 ```
 DRUG1,2,19.991